Seafood Stuffed Bell Peppers

 To make the dressing:

-3. Add the sauteed vegetable mixture to a medium-sized bowl and add in the rice, stuffing mix, imitation crab, shrimp, Old Bay, dill, and parsley.
-Mix well.
+Transfer the vegetable mixture to a medium-sized mixing bowl.
+Add the cooked rice, stuffing mix, imitation crab, shrimp, Old Bay seasoning, dill, and parsley.
+Stir everything together until evenly combined.

 To Assemble:

-2. Cut the bell peppers in half, from stem to tip, and remove the seeds.
+Slice the bell peppers in half lengthwise, from stem to tip, then remove the seeds and membranes using a small paring knife or spoon.

 Chef Jenn’s Tips